Chart Color Schemes

 Baringa is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Baringa's dwelling structure, as per the latest Census, comprised 83.2% houses and 16.8% other dwellings.
+Dwelling structure in Baringa, evaluated at the latest Census, comprised 83.2% houses and 16.8% other dwellings.
 In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
-Home ownership in Baringa was at 11.3%, with the rest either mortgaged (45.8%) or rented (43.0%).
+Home ownership in Baringa was 11.3%, with mortgaged dwellings at 45.8% and rented dwellings at 43.0%.
 The median monthly mortgage repayment was $1,950, aligning with Non-Metro Qld's average.
-The median weekly rent was $485, compared to Non-Metro Qld's $450.
-Nationally, Baringa's mortgage repayments were higher at $1,950 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was $485, compared to Non-Metro Qld's $450.
+Nationally, Baringa's mortgage repayments were higher at $1,950 versus the Australian average of $1,863.
+Rents in Baringa were substantially above the national figure of $375.

 Frequently Asked Questions - Housing